 - Bite problems, especially an open bite or overjet (buck teeth)

 - Changes in the roof of the mouth

 - Changes in the position of teeth

 These problems tend to become more severe the longer a dummy is used.
 In some cases, the child will need braces to correct the shape of their jaw and the position of their teeth.
-That's why the NHS and the British Dental Association recommend discontinuing dummy use by age one.
+That's why the NHS recommend discontinuing dummy use by age one.